Yggdrasil09/Yggdrasil09/README.md

 ---

 ## Personal Stuff!
-- 👨🏽‍💻 Working as an Intern at Triniti.
+- 👨🏽‍💻 Currently, open for job opportunities.
 - 🌱 I’m currently learning about System Design Principles.🤣
 - 👨🏽‍💻 I enjoy participating in competitve programming contests.
 - 🥅 2020 Goals: Contribute more to Open Source projects and find a job.